M-O-P-D/Police-Supply-Demand/doc/batch.md

 ## Running on ARC4

+Create a conda environment as per [README](./README.md), then download and extract netlogo to a suitable location.

-You may need to manually install extensions e.g. pathdir.
+You may need to manually install extensions e.g. pathdir without GUI access.
 See [here](https://github.com/cstaelin/Pathdir-Extension#installation)

-It uses the java SGE module as opposed to a conda package, as installing the latter breaks a dependency (with fiona)
+It uses the java runtime environment SGE module as opposed to a conda package, as installing the latter breaks a dependency (with fiona).

 It's done in the batch submission script, but to do it explicitly: